CFO Wiki

 Provider utilization is the engine of revenue and margin.

-What Is Provider Utilization?
+What Is Medicare Provider Utilization?

 Provider utilization measures how much of a provider’s clinical capacity is actually used for revenue-producing activity.
+Key variables such as clinical hours filled and total clinical hours available are essential for accurate measurement of provider utilization and for any robust provider productivity modeling.

-$$\text{Utilization} = \frac{\text{Clinical Hours Filled}}{\text{Total Clinical Hours Available}}$$
+$$text{Utilization} = frac{text{Clinical Hours Filled}}{text{Total Clinical Hours Available}}$$

+ExampleProvider scheduled 32 clinical hours/week.
 Booked hours = 20.

-$$20/32 = 62.5\%\text{ utilization}$$
+$$20/32 = 62.5%text{ utilization}$$

 Most practices assume providers are “busy.”

-But when we measure utilization, we consistently find:
+But when we measure utilization, we consistently find: – Injectors: 48–68%– Aestheticians: 40–55%– Hybrid medical providers: 45–65%

-But profitability only accelerates at:
+But profitability only accelerates at: 75–85% utilization

 This gap is where millions in lost revenue hide.